 A close friend of Jackie Kennedy, Doris was a philanthropic heiress whose family purchased Rough Point in 1922, enlarging and renovating the property to its current state.
 Often referred to as “the richest girl in the world” due to the large bequests she received from her father’s will, she is sometimes confused with Gloria Vanderbilt, who was nicknamed “the poor little rich girl” during a nasty custody battle between her widowed mother and her aunt.

 When you visit Rough Point, you’ll see the 2,000-square-foot music room where Doris was presented to Newport society as a debutante, the wood-paneled Pine Room with Doris’s baby grand piano, Doris’s sunny bedroom with purple curtains, and an airy solarium with spectacular views of the coast.
-Equally as impressive is the art that fills the home.
+Equally as impressive is the art that fills the new home.
 Watch for British portraits, French furniture, Chinese ceramics, and Flemish tapestries as you wind your way through the house.

 Pro Tip: Here’s how to spend the perfect weekend in Newport.